cjteclab/cjteclab/README.md

 In my view, there is no doubt that the nexus between the paradigms of quantum computing and data science will lead us to explore new horizons in chemical engineering soon.
 I want to be a part of this fascinating paradigm shift and may contribute a verse.

-My second interest and something that excites me is software development.
+My second interest and something that excites me is:
+- **software development**

 It's about the art of problem-solving, the construction of programs step by step and getting an immediately clear response from the computer.
 Furthermore, I am extremely grateful to be a part of the open-source community that allows me to learn everything I can imagine.
 Did I mention the love for clean code?

 If you have started or want to start your journey into computational chemistry, quantum computing, data science or programming and are looking for help or want to talk about your experience feel free to contact me!